The Power of Vintage

 Archimedes

-Released in June 1987, Acorn Archimedes was a family of educational computers manufactured by Acorn until the mid-1990s.
-Archimedes computers featured 32-bit ARM processors based on the revolutionary Acorn’s ARM architecture and the RISC OS (multitasking and a GUI).
+Released in June 1987, the Acorn Archimedes was a groundbreaking line of educational computers developed by Acorn Computers.
+Manufactured until the mid-1990s, these machines were among the first to use the revolutionary 32-bit ARM RISC architecture and the RISC OS, featuring a multitasking, mouse-driven graphical user interface.